oracle-samples/ia-tools-samples/samples/flows/student-benefits/non-paginated/README.md

 containing global input values for the Flow.
 As with the _iajwt parameter there is help for building this in the debug build, but not in production.

-For further information see [Global input data](https://documentation.custhelp.com/euf/assets/devdocs/unversioned/IntelligentAdvisor/en/Content/Guides/Developer_Guide/Flow_Engine_API/Global_input_data.htm)
+For further information see [Global input data](https://documentation.custhelp.com/euf/assets/devdocs/unversioned/IntelligentAdvisor/en/Content/Guides/Customize_extend/Flow_Engine_API/Global_input_data.htm)

+### _debugger
+This is an optional parameter that controls whether the debugger should be displayed.
+If the value is true the flow debugger will be displayed.

+**Note:** to display the debugger, the provided [session token](#iajwt) must have an action of *debug*.